Joshua-Stacy-VA/Vista-VAM/ATO/VA_OIS_ATO_SOP-2019.md

 4. The other Federal Agency ATO memo, along with additional documentation, will be uploaded to the documents tab in RiskVision.
 Additional documentation may include a list of open POAMs, required artifacts, Interconnection Security Agreements (ISA)/Memorandum of Understanding (MOU).
 5. Questionnaires will be answered and any customer responsible controls, if necessary, will be completed and uploaded to the documents tab.
-6. The workflow will be progressed to the VA Authorizing Official for review and approval. o  	If the VA AO refuses reciprocity of the other agency ATO, a memo will be developed and sent to the VA project staff for notification.
+6. The workflow will be progressed to the VA Authorizing Official for review and approval.
+    * 	If the VA AO refuses reciprocity of the other agency ATO, a memo will be developed and sent to the VA project staff for notification.